BlaqueDevs/se-assignment-day-4-software-project-management-Tendell/README.md

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?

+Defining the project scope is crucial for successful project planning because it clearly outlines the boundaries of what is included in the project, ensuring everyone involved understands what needs to be delivered, which helps manage expectations, allocate resources efficiently, and prevent scope creep by clearly defining what is "in" and "out" of the project; a Work Breakdown Structure (WBS) is a hierarchical tool that breaks down the project scope into smaller, manageable tasks, allowing for better planning, cost estimation, resource allocation, and progress tracking by visually representing all project components and deliverables within the defined scope.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

 Project Management